 I am a freelance writer specializing in issues of faith, values, education and spirituality.
 I write a weekly religion column for The Grand Rapids Press/MLive.com as well as stories for other publications.
 I am also a staff writer for School News Network, an online publication covering public schools in Kent County.

-I wrote for The Grand Rapids Press from 1985 to 2009 and have been writing for newspapers since 1978.
+I wrote full-time for The Grand Rapids Press from 1985 to 2009 and have been writing for newspapers since 1978.
 I became Religion Editor in 1994, covering daily religion news, planning each week’s Religion section and writing features and columns for the section.
 Previously I was a feature writer for the Flair section, and covered education and Wyoming city government for The Press.

 I have a particular interest in spirituality and personal growth, the work of the church and of individuals for social welfare, interfaith understanding, music and the arts, community history, education, teen and men’s issues, minority concerns and disabilities.
 And, of course, baseball, rock music and the future of the ever-expanding universe.